-While we await further details of the make up and scope of the Net Zero Taskforce, and in advance of the launch of dedicated campaign pages on our website, we thought we would take this opportunity to preview the campaign’s look and feel.
+While we await further details of the make up and scope of the Net Zero group, and in advance of the launch of dedicated campaign pages on our website, we thought we would take this opportunity to preview the campaign’s look and feel.

 ACE and sister organisation EIC are joining forces to explore how we can deliver carbon free infrastructure and help society to move towards a Net Zero future.
 It will culminate in the launch of two reports at COP 26 in Glasgow this November.

 Logos are meant to be simple, scalable, impactful, versatile and relevant.
 When a campaign has multiple stakeholders working across two separate industries and in a subject area as huge and as significant as the environment, this can be a challenge.

 Designed by ACE’s senior graphic and web designer, Riccardo Gualandi, the logo not only embraces the joint campaign, but makes a strong statement in itself.